yh382/F1-Tenth-Duke/connecting_host.rst

 2. WiFi Connection for NVIDIA Jetson NX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Refer to the instructions in `Configuring the NVIDIA Jetson NX </configuring_nx.rst>` for WiFi and SSH setup.
+Refer to the instructions in `Configuring the NVIDIA Jetson NX <configuring_nx.rst>` for WiFi and SSH setup.
 Once connected to ``F1TENTH_WIFI``, verify the connection by opening a terminal and running:

 .. code-block:: bash